Fermiac/woocommerce-siftscience/readme.txt

 == Description ==

-WARNING: This code is currently in beta.
-It's close to being production-ready, but testers are needed.

 Add this plugin to your WooCommerce shop to get Sift Science fraud detection.
 Features:

 * Sending login, logout, cart actions event data to Sift Science